karthikkumbar/freeform-filter-example/README.md

 - For Value field, user can type text and press Enter or Space key.
 For this in the code the `enableSuggestions` attribute should be set to `false`
 - Color coding of attribute, operator, values to make it easy to read.
 - User can use backspace to delete in a sequence.
+- Add `(` for any expression of format `<attribute> <operator> <value>` automatically if user misses to add one
+- Restricts user from using Right and Left arrow keys to move between the
+- Restricts user from using mouse to move the cursor anywhere in the text field

 ![alt text](image.png)